henvic/henvic.github.io/content/posts/env.md

 func main() {
 	cfg := loadEnv()
-	// From now, on you cannot use
-	// os.Getenv("CLOUD_PROVIDER_TOKEN")
-	// anymore as it was unset.
-	if err := application.Run(context.Background(), cfg); err != nil {
+	// From now on, you cannot use os.Getenv("CLOUD_PROVIDER_TOKEN") anymore as it was unset. if err := application.Run(context.Background(), cfg); err != nil {
 		log.Fatal(err)
 	}